calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 4. If the conveyor message is cyclic, then the message transmission will be triggered automatically sending the data available in the TX unified buffer.
 If an spontaneous transmission is required of the newly updated data then trigger such transmission by calling function `can_NWID_NODEID_transmitMsg`.

 5. Check if TX message transmission is confirmed by the CAN HAL.
-For example, if TX message state is `kCANtxState_transmited`.
-Refer to section "[Getting Transmission State](#Getting Transmission State)" for more information about transmission states.
+For example, if TX message state is `kCANtxState_transmitted`.
+Refer to section "[Getting Transmission State](#Getting Transmission State)" for more information about transmission states, or if the return value of `can_NWID_NODEID_transmitMsg` is `kNoError`.

 See following example of updating some signals for transmission based on above's procedure.